BourneID7/BourneID7.github.io/word-guess-game/README.md

 Correct letter guesses will replace the blanks in the word.

-Incorrect guesses will display under "Letters already guessed."
+Incorrect guesses will display under "Incorrect letters already guessed."

 If you complete all the blanks in the word before the man hangs you win.